yohanamarlina/Polabaju/README.md

 Just a simple Landing Page of Pola Baju Instan.

-# Make this with :
+# Made this with :
-- HTML 5
+- Html 5
-- BOOTSTRAP 5
+- Bootstrap 5
 - Internal CSS
-- JS
+- Javascript

 # Landing Page Of Pola Baju Instan Desktop Version